OscarGomezGonzalezz/MERN-compose/README.md

   -subj '/CN=localhost' -extensions EXT -config <( \
    printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")

-when loading the secured page: https://localhost:8043, we will have to set our local certificate as trusted
+when loading the secured page: https://localhost:443, we will have to set our local certificate as trusted

+### It is suggested to include the generated cert in your system, in MacOS:
+keychain access->File->import cert->select the cert in keychain access/login and set always trusr

 ## Notes about Encryption and secure connections